yan-cheng-1113/yan-cheng-1113-github.io/content/papers/influencer_war/index.md

 summary: We introduce the Battling Influencers Game (BIG), a multi-player simultaneous-move general-sum game, to provide a game-theoretic characterization of strategic influencers' behaviors.

 tags:
+- Game Theory
-- Game Theory, Value Alignment
+- Value Alignment

 featured: false